bunnybiubiu/RAG_diversity/README.md

 ## Usage Guidelines

+### Application of RAG pipelines to different datasets

-Only "threshold.ipynb", "top-k.ipynb", "top-m.ipynb", and "top-p.ipynb" need to be run.
+Only "threshold.ipynb", "top-k.ipynb", "top-m.ipynb" and "top-p.ipynb" need to be run.
 In each of these files, two parts are contained, for normal RAG pipeline and for evaluation respectively.

 The normal RAG pipeline integrate all different processes into a chain.
 You are welcome to delete the comment signs and try running them.

 The part for evaluation seperates different processes, but achieves the same function.
 This is because evaluation on a dataset for a specific parameter needs to keep other parameters unchanged.
 As a result, some retrieval processes may be same for different values of the parameter studied.
 To save the computation time and accelerate the evaluation efficiency, the full chain is decomposed in such a way.

+As for the datasets, they are not uploaded due to the limitation of file sizes.
+However, by running the codes, you will obtain the same datastes locally.

+### Evaluation of question-anwer pairs

+Since the actual generation of answers on different datasets are parallized by MapReduce.
+The generated answers of a datasets are stored in several folders.
+They need to be merged and converted into the required format by "merge_data.ipynb".
+The generated transformed answers are stored in "clean_data" folder.

+"eval-wmd.ipynb" is used to evaluate the answers of different pipelines on different datasets by RougeL and WMD metrics.

+"eval_bleu.ipynb" and "eval_tf-idf.ipynb" are used to evaluate them by BLEU and TF-IDF.

 ### Notes